NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 File Identifiers
 ~~~~~~~~~~~~~~~~

-NWBFile has two distinct places for identifiers: :py:attr:`pynwb.file.NWBFile.session_id` and
+NWBFile has two distinct places for identifiers: :py:attr:`~pynwb.file.NWBFile.session_id` and
-:py:attr:`pynwb.file.NWBFile.identifier`.
+:py:attr:`~pynwb.file.NWBFile.identifier`.

-The :py:attr:`pynwb.file.NWBFile.session_id` field marks unique experimental sessions.
+The :py:attr:`~pynwb.file.NWBFile.session_id` field marks unique experimental sessions.
 The
-:py:attr:`pynwb.file.NWBFile.session_id` should have a one-to-one relationship with a recording session.
+:py:attr:`~pynwb.file.NWBFile.session_id` should have a one-to-one relationship with a recording session.
 Sometimes you
 may find yourself having multiple NWBFiles that correspond to the same session.
 This can happen, for instance, if you
 separate out processing steps across multiple files or if you want to compare different processing outputs.
 In this
-case, the :py:attr:`pynwb.file.NWBFile.session_id` should be the same for each file.
+case, the :py:attr:`~pynwb.file.NWBFile.session_id` should be the same for each file.
 Each lab should follow a standard
 structure for their own naming schemes so that sessions are unique within the lab and the IDs are easily human-readable.

-The :py:attr:`pynwb.file.NWBFile.identifier` tag should be a globally unique value for the
+The :py:attr:`~pynwb.file.NWBFile.identifier` tag should be a globally unique value for the
-:py:class:`pynwb.file.NWBFile`.
+:py:class:`~pynwb.file.NWBFile`.
 Two different NWBFiles from the same session should have different
-:py:attr:`pynwb.file.NWBFile.identifier` values if they differ in any way.
+:py:attr:`~pynwb.file.NWBFile.identifier` values if they differ in any way.
 It is recommended that you use a
-well-established algoritthmic generator such as :uuid:`uuid <>` (for PyNWB) or ?? (for MatNWB) to ensure uniqueness.
+well-established algorithmic generator such as :uuid:`uuid <>` (for PyNWB) or ?? (for MatNWB) to ensure uniqueness.
-The :py:attr:`pynwb.file.NWBFile.identifier` not need to be easily human-readable.
+The :py:attr:`~pynwb.file.NWBFile.identifier` does not need to be easily human-readable.